 Onion rye, sliced sourdough, or challah would all be great breads for this sandwich.
 At Macrina, we often feature it on our pretzel knot roll, a fairly dense roll made with the addition of a little rye flour, then topped with coarse salt, poppy seeds, and sesame seeds.
 The combination of these flavors with the American favorite delicacy of thinly sliced peppery pastrami plus sweet caramelized onions and nutty Gruyère cheese is terrific.–Leslie Mackie

-- For the caramelized onions
+For the caramelized onions

-- 4 tablespoons (2 ounces) unsalted butter
+- 4 tablespoons (2 oz) unsalted butter

-- 1 teaspoon chopped fresh thyme
+- 1 teaspoon chopped thyme leaves

 - 1/4 teaspoon crushed red pepper flakes (optional)